Hemophilia

 have

-blood clotting factor levels greater than 5% most often have bleeding only with major
+blood clotting factor levels greater than 5% most often have bleeding only with serious

-surgeries or tooth extractions.
-These people may not even be diagnosed until bleeding
+injury, major surgeries, or tooth extractions.
+These people may not even be diagnosed

 Severe hemophilia is when the

-factor VIII or IX is less than 1%.
-Bleeding can occur even with the minimal activities
+factor VIII or IX levels are less than 1%.
+Bleeding can occur even with

-of daily life.
+minimal activities of daily life.
 Bleeding may also occur from no known injury.
-Bleeding most often occurs
+Bleeding

 Symptoms may include: